JackAubrey/functional-programming/README_13_RxJava_Observer_Observable.md

 *This is the criteria that decides an observable is a cold observable, or it is a hot observable.*

 - **Cold Observable** When we use a "Cold Observable" and we modify data the new Observer subscriptions did after the data update will receive all data from the scratch.
 Observers that was subscribed before the data has update, will not receive them.
-- **Hot Observable** Is an observable that starts when we create it.
+- **Hot Observable** *Is an observable that starts when we create it.*
-  It doesn't even wait for any subscription and all the observer get the same data from the observable.
+  It doesn't even wait for any subscription and **all the observer get the same data from the observable.**
   For any new subscription they **don't run from start**.
 All the observer will get the emitted item at once, so they are basically independent of observer subscription.
+  For example if we start an HotObservable the produces numbers any certain times, it will receive these.
+When we subscribe a new Observable it will get the data from the point at which the observable is currently emitting and both the observers will get the same data.
-  We can always convert a Cold to Hot Observable using the "publish" methods provided by the Observable.
+  **We can always convert a Cold to Hot Observable** using the "publish" methods provided by the Observable.
 This method returns a ConnectableObservable where we invoke the "connect" method to start catching the fired events.

-See the ColdObservable and HotObservable java class in "courses.basics_strong.reactive.section17" package.
+See the ColdObservable and HotObservable java class in "courses.basics_strong.reactive.section18" package.

 ### Connectable Observable
 This kind of Observable are observables that convert Cold Observable to Hot Observable.
 We can obtain them using the "publish()" method after an Observable creation.